Don King: Career

 King entered the boxing world after persuading Muhammad Ali to box in a charity exhibition for a local hospital in Cleveland with the help of singer Lloyd Price.
 Early on, he formed a partnership with a local promoter named Don Elbaum, who already had a stable of fighters in Cleveland and years of experience in boxing.

 In 1974, King negotiated to promote a heavyweight championship fight between Muhammad Ali and George Foreman in Zaire, popularly known as "The Rumble in the Jungle".
 The fight between Ali and Foreman was a much-anticipated event.
 King's rivals all sought to promote the bout, but King was able to secure the then-record $10 million purse through an arrangement with the government of Zaire.

-King arranged Ali's 1975 fight against journeyman Chuck Wepner.
-It is widely believed the fight inspired Sylvester Stallone to write the screenplay for Rocky (1976).
+King then went on to arrange Ali's 1975 fight against journeyman Chuck Wepner.
+It is widely believed that this fight inspired Sylvester Stallone to write the screenplay for Rocky (1976).

-King solidified his position as one of boxing's preeminent promoters later that year with the third fight between Ali and Joe Frazier in Manila, the capital of the Philippines, which King deemed the "Thrilla in Manila".
+King solidified his position as one of boxing's preeminent promoters later that year by promoting the third fight between Ali and Joe Frazier in Manila, the capital of the Philippines, which King deemed the "Thrilla in Manila".
 Aside from promoting the premier heavyweight fights of the 1970s, King was also busy expanding his boxing empire.

 Throughout the decade, he compiled an impressive roster of fighters, many of whom would finish their career with Hall of Fame credentials.
-Fighters including Larry Holmes, Wilfred Benítez, Roberto Durán, Salvador Sánchez, Wilfredo Gómez, and Alexis Argüello would all fight under the Don King Productions promotional banner in the 1970s.
+Fighters like Larry Holmes, Wilfred Benítez, Roberto Durán, Salvador Sánchez, Wilfredo Gómez, and Alexis Argüello would all fight under the Don King Productions promotional banner in the 1970s.